 The Board is committed to maintaining good communication and having constructive dialogue with all its stakeholders, including shareholders, providing them with access to information to enable them to come to informed decisions about the Company.

-The Investor Relations section of the Company’s website provides all required regulatory information as well as additional information shareholders may find helpful including: Share Services, information on Board Members, Advisors and Significant Shareholdings, a historical list of the Company’s Announcements, Corporate Governance information, the Company’s publications including historic Annual Reports and Notices of Annual General Meetings, together with Share Price information and interactive Charting facilities to assist shareholders analyse performance.
+The Investor Relations section of the Company’s website provides all required regulatory information as well as additional information shareholders may find helpful including: Share Services, information on Board Members, Advisers and Significant Shareholdings, a historical list of the Company’s Announcements, Corporate Governance information, the Company’s publications including historic Annual Reports and Notices of Annual General Meetings, together with Share Price information and interactive Charting facilities to assist shareholders analyse performance.

 Information on the work of the various Board Committees and other relevant information are included in the Company’s Annual Report and can be found here: https://www.normanbroadbent.com/investor-relations/